f5devcentral/f5-distributed-cloud-labs-101/networking/docs/lab2/awssite.rst

 - Subnet Choices for Inside Interface change to "Subnet for Inside Interface"
 - Change from "New Subnet" to "Existing Subnet ID"
 - Enter the value of "INTERNAL_SUBNET_ID"
-- Under "Workload Subnet" also change to "Existing Subnet ID" and enter "INTERNAL2_SUBNET_ID"
+- Under "Workload Subnet" also change to "Existing Subnet ID" and enter "WORKLOAD_SUBNET_ID"
 - Under "Subnet for Outside Interface" also change to "Existing Subnet ID" and enter "EXTERNAL_SUBNET_ID"

 Click on "Apply"